#include <sys/socket.h> #include <netinet/in.h> #include <netinet/ip6.h>

 Enable/disable receipt of the inbound packet's IPv6 destination options extension header.

 Enable/disable receipt of the inbound packet's IPv6 routing header.

 Enable/disable receipt of the inbound packet's intermediate-hops options extension header.
 This option is obsolete.
 IPV6_RECVDSTOPTS turns on receipt of both destination option headers.

 Set the initial hoplimit for outbound datagrams.
 Takes an integer as the parameter.
-Note: This option sets the hoplimit only for ancillary data or sticky options and does not change the default hoplimit for the socket; see IPV6_UNICAST_HOPS and IPV6_MULTICAST_HOPS to change the socket's default hoplimit.
+This option sets the hoplimit only for ancillary data or sticky options and does not change the default hoplimit for the socket; see IPV6_UNICAST_HOPS and IPV6_MULTICAST_HOPS to change the socket's default hoplimit.

 Specify the IPv6 address of the first hop, which must be a neighbor of the sending host.
 Takes a struct sockaddr_in6 as the parameter.
 When this option specifies the same address as the destination IPv6 address of the datagram, this is equivalent to the existing SO_DONTROUTE option.